2factorauth/twofactorauth/README.md

 up on the Yaml syntax.

-To add a new site, go to the [data files](_data/) and get familiar with how it is setup.
-There is a section and coresponding file for each Category and they all follow this
+To add a new site, go to the [data files](_data/) and get familiar with how it is set up.
+There is a section and corresponding file for each Category and they all follow this
 syntax:

 ### Guidelines